 Freud grapples with another seemingly contradiction within the melancholia’s condition.
 Although the subject presents his ego as worthless, despicable, and inferior the subject doesn’t appear to feel shameful in front of others the way the typical subjects reacts when feeling remorse and self-reproach.
-Freud actually finds an opposite character in the melancholic patient, where he seems to want to communicate excessively and searches for opportunities in self-exposure.
-This contradiction will be vital part in discovering and understanding the true condition and mechanics of melancholia.
+Freud actually finds an opposite characteristic in the melancholic patient, where the patient seems to want to communicate excessively, and searches for opportunities in self-exposure.
+This contradiction, Freud explains, will be vital part in discovering and understanding the true condition and mechanics of melancholia.